oskarsinger/hosinger/weekly_progress.md

 ####Questions
 * @Eric:
     * What did you mean by 'full control' for the pricing project?
+        * Unresolved.
     * Can you send me the data sets and some description and background whenever you get a chance?
+        * Unresolved.
     * Can you send me the info on Jake's reading group?
+        * Answer: I got the big email from Jake anyway.

 * @Al:
     * Could the adaptive structure learning project start as an adaptive extension of Josh Meng's work?
 I'd be interested in taking that direction.
+        * Answer: There are multiple ways to make an adaptive extension of his work.
+Some of it is already adpative in some sense.
+Yes, we can do something like this.

 ###<a name='18jan'>18 January 2016</a>